AyoKeito/e621updater-python/README.md

 # e621updater-python

 Initial release of e621updater rewritten in python.
+This is a **BETA** release written mostly by OpenAI ChatGPT.
+It works, at least on my PC.
+There are a lot of things to improve in this code.
+Contributions are welcome.

 You will also need exiftool.exe (https://www.sno.phy.queensu.ca/~phil/exiftool/) in the working folder of compiled executable.
 Tested and working as python scripts via Python 3.10 and a bunch of dependencies listed in requirements.txt on Windows 10\11.